 The defending AFC champs for the second consecutive season, there’s little doubt Andy Reid, Patrick Mahomes and company are still smarting from their Super Bowl thumping at the hands of the Buccaneers.
 KC returns almost all its key pieces, but they could have a No. 2 receiver problem following the departure of Sammy Watkins.
 While it’s true Watkins missed 14 games in three seasons with the Chiefs, he did have 129 catches and eight touchdowns over the 34 regular-season games he did suit up for KC.
 Reid will look to get by with the lightning-fast but still-developing Mecole Hardman and other complementary pieces behind Tyreek Hill and Mahomes’ 1-A target, Travis Kelce.

-The 5.5-point opening spread seems to be a sign of respect for Stefanski’s squad, but it’s also worth noting the Chiefs dropped two games outright at Arrowhead last season.
+The 5.5-point opening spread seemed to be a sign of respect for Stefanski’s squad, but it’s also worth noting the Chiefs dropped two games outright at Arrowhead last season.

 Denver Broncos () at New York Giants – 4:25 p.m.
 ET

 The Broncos primarily made headlines this offseason for one big reason – the quarterback position.
 Despite investing a second round pick in Drew Lock just two Aprils ago, Denver was known to be actively seeking out competition for the talented-but-inconsistent quarterback this offseason.
 That finally arrived in the form of veteran Teddy Bridgewater, who was acquired via trade from the Panthers on the eve of this year’s draft.
-Whichever of the two wins the summer QB competition will have the benefit of the returning Courtland Sutton, who missed all but one game last season with a knee injury, and a bevy of young pass catchers that includes Jerry Jeudy, Tim Patrick and KJ Hamler.
+Bridgewater will start Week 1 for Denver and will have the benefit of the returning Courtland Sutton, who missed all but one game last season with a knee injury, and a bevy of young pass catchers that includes Jerry Jeudy, Tim Patrick and KJ Hamler.
 In the backfield, rookie second round pick Javonte Williams will join veteran Melvin Gordon for what should be a formidable 1-2 punch.

 The Giants were certainly impacted by the malaise that afflicted the entirety of the NFC East last season and Big Blue finished with a 6-10 mark while putting up just 280 points.
 Plenty of injuries contributed to their troubles, the biggest being Saquon Barkley’s multiple knee ligament tears in Week 2 versus the Bears.
-Barkley should be ready to roll for training camp, and New York also upgraded at receiver with the free agent addition of Kenny Golladay and the drafting of Florida’s Kadarius Toney, a duo that will pair with Sterling Shepard, Darius Slayton and Evan Engram to give quarterback Daniel Jones a “no excuses” pass-catching corps.
+Barkley is expected to play today against Denver.
+New York also upgraded at receiver with the free agent addition of Kenny Golladay and the drafting of Florida’s Kadarius Toney, a duo that will pair with Sterling Shepard, Darius Slayton and Evan Engram to give quarterback Daniel Jones a “no excuses” pass-catching corps.
 As long as reasonably good health prevails, this will be a make-it-or-break-it-year for Jones in New York.

-The Broncos open as road favorites despite their 5-11 mark from a year ago, although Denver was notably 5-3 ATS on the road in 2020.
-This line could certainly see some movement based on whether Lock or Bridgewater is named the starting QB in Denver this summer.
+The Broncos opened as road favorites despite their 5-11 mark from a year ago, although Denver was notably 5-3 ATS on the road in 2020.

 Chicago Bears at Los Angeles Rams () – 8:20 p.m.
 ET

 The Bears endured another frustrating season in 2020, with their 8-8 finish helping to terminate the Mitchell Trubisky experiment once and for all.
 Andy Dalton was initially brought in to serve as a stopgap quarterback, but precisely who he’d been serving as a bridge to wasn’t clear until Chicago nabbed Justin Fields in the first round of April’s draft.
-Dalton is probably the odds-on favorite to start this game unless he’s injured or proves wholly inadequate in the preseason, but it’s not likely Fields has to wait until 2022 to log his first NFL start.
-Whoever is under center will have top wideout Allen Robinson back.
+Dalton will start this game and will have top wideout Allen Robinson back.

 The story of the Rams offseason was the swap-out of Jared Goff for Matthew Stafford, with the latter finally escaping Detroit after a mostly miserable decade-plus in the Motor City.
-Stafford should be an upgrade overall, and the only question is how in-synch he’ll be with top targets Robert Woods, Cooper Kupp and DeSean Jackson, along with tight end Tyler Higbee.
-The backfield will once again feature Cam Akers, who took control of the starting job in the latter portion of the regular season was stellar in two postseason games, and Darrell Henderson, who certainly proved capable of a complementary role last season.
-The defense, led by Aaron Donald in the front and Jalen Ramsey on the back end, should once again be a strength, although losing safety John Johnson could hurt.
+Stafford should be an upgrade overall, and the only question for him is how in-synch he’ll be with top targets Robert Woods, Cooper Kupp and DeSean Jackson, along with tight end Tyler Higbee.
+The backfield was dealt a huge blow in July, when Cam Akers suffered a torn Achilles that will end his 2021 season before it began.
+Darrell Henderson, who rushed for 624 yards on 147 carries in 2020, should receive the brunt of the carries for the Rams with Akers on the shelf.

 The Rams were 5-3 ATS during their first year at SoFi Stadium without fans but only sported an ATS +/- of 0.7 points, so it will be interesting to see how they perform under normal conditions beginning with this game.